 SPED-303 Educational and Psychological Evaluation in Special Education, 3 cr.
 Basic concepts in assessing and evaluating exceptional students, as well as educational programs.
 Methods for selecting, administering, and interpreting standardized tests, including competencies in validity, reliability, norming, and standard scores.
 Individual and group tests of aptitude, achievement, personality, diagnostic testing, and criterion referenced measures; checklists, rating scales, anecdotal records, minimum competency testing, and individual educational programs to monitor student's progress.
+Prereq.: Admission to the undergraduate special education program.
+Restricted to undergraduate students.

 SPED-304 Psychology of Exceptional Individuals, 3 cr.
 Psychology and identification of exceptional individuals.
 Methods of teaching exceptional individuals.
 Includes children and adolescents who are learning disabled, mentally retarded, emotionally disturbed, orthopedically handicapped, and other health impaired, sensorily impaired, speech and language handicapped, multi-handicapped, and gifted.
-Prereq.: a course in child or adolescent development or equivalent, restricted to undergraduates
+Prereq.: Admission to the undergraduate special education program.
+Restricted to undergraduate students.

-SPED-306 Play and Creative Expression for Individuals with Academic Handicaps, 3 cr.
-Activities and experiences designed to provide basic understanding of the role of play and creative expression in a curriculum for the academically handicapped.
+SPED-306 Play and Creative Expression for Individuals with Special Needs, 3 cr.
+Activities and experiences designed to provide basic understanding of the role of play and creative expression in a curriculum for those with special needs.
 Methods and materials which enable play and creative expression to motivate, implement, and integrate the academic program.
 Prereq.: SPED-304.
 Undergraduate credit only.
-SPED-307 Vocational Preparation for Individuals with Academic Handicaps, 3 cr.
-Methods, materials and procedures, and prevocational preparation needed by the

-Academic Handicaps, 3 cr.
-Methods, materials and procedures, and prevocational preparation needed by the academically handicapped individual as a basis for acquiring the skills and experiences necessary for vocational competence.
+SPED-307 Vocational Preparation for Individuals with Disabilities, 3 cr.
+Methods, materials and procedures, and prevocational preparation needed those with special needs as a basis for acquiring the skills and experiences necessary for vocational competence.
 Prereq.: SPED-304.